 - 1. Check the event log for any events related to the server not powering on. - 2.
 Check for any LEDs that are flashing amber. - 3.
 Check the power LED on the system board. - 4.
 Check if AC power LED is lit on or the amber LED is lit on at the PSU rear side. - 5.
 AC cycle the system. - 6.
 Remove the CMOS battery for at least ten seconds, then, reinstall the CMOS battery. - 7.
 Try to power on the system by IPMI command through XCC or by the power button. - 8.
-Implement the minimum configuration. - 9.
+Implement the minimum configuration (one processor, one DIMM and one PSU without any adapter and any drive installed). - 9.
 Reseat all power supplies and make sure that AC LEDs on the PSU rear side are lit. - 10.
 Replace the each power supply and check the power button function after installing the each one. - 11.
 If the issue cannot be resolved by above actions, call service to review the issue symptom and see whether the system board replacement is necessary.